MSoykan/MSoykan/README.md

 🔭 New Grad from Marmara Unviersity

-🌱 Very much interested in .NET Core for backend & Unity for game development.
+🌱 Interested in .NET Core for backend & Unity for game development.

 ### Contact Me:   <br />